Tamschi/blog.schichler.dev/_tabs/work.md

 I **speak German natively**, am **fluent in English** (in speech and writing), **understand written and spoken French** (though I'm a bit too rusty at this point to correctly use it myself) and can read technical texts in Portuguese.

-I'm a very fast reader and regularly skim the entire documentation of new technology I'm unfamiliar with (within reason), so that I can later look up specifics within seconds and **use the right tool or pattern as each situation demands**.
+I'm a very fast reader and regularly skim the entire documentation of new technology I'm unfamiliar with, so that I can later look up specifics within seconds and **use the right tool or pattern as each situation demands**.

 - - -